kalimubb/Myapp/README.md

+#This is software engeniring
+##course project.
-#This is my app project
+This is testing project for demo.
-#just testing.